lanl-aea/turbo-turtle/docs/user.rst

      if a non-default scheme is passed: trimesh or tetmesh.
 Because the Abaqus and Cubit implementations share a command line parser, and the Abaqus implementation requires this option, it is always required in the Cubit implementation as well.
+   * The :ref:`image_cli` subcommand must launch a Cubit window and the Cubit commands only work in APREPRO journal files, so an ``output_file``.jou file is created.

 Three-dimensional sphere
 ========================